NSHipster/articles/2012-10-08-at-compiler-directives.md

 Birdwatchers refer to it as
 _(and I swear I'm not making this up)_ [<dfn>"Jizz"</dfn>](https://en.wikipedia.org/wiki/Jizz_%28birding%29):
-those characteristics that form a general impression of a thing.
+general characteristics that form an overall impression of a thing.

 Walking through the forests of the Pacific Northwest, a birder would know a nighthawk from other little brown jobs